 6 of 6 people found this review helpful.

 Jester is King

 5 Helpful / 0 Not

 Pros: One of the best of the public park disc golf experiences that I have had.
 Easy to get to from loop 610.
 Rivals Tom Bass as the best course in the county.
 To play disc golf like this you usually have to drive out into the deep suburbs.
 I think it is a great example of what can be accomplished in a multi-use park environment.
 Best part of the course is #4 through #9, where there is more interaction with the Bayou and the bayouscape.
 Some I know like to play #4 - #9 three times for 18 holes.
-The subtle elevation changes near the Bayou are not as dramatic as the Mozola Course in downtown Houston, yet have been thoughtfully incorporated into this design.
-An enjoyable difference between the dual tees, which are correctly marked and rated based upon the PDGA ratings of white and blue.
-A regularly mowed park environment with bathrooms and some pic-nic tables, and plenty of parking either in the lot or along T. C. Jester Blvd is part of this copacetic disc golf park experience.
-This is the sort of course that if you brought a pic-nic basket and a cooler in your car, you could spend all day playing.
+With subtle elevation changes near the Bayou and enjoyable differences between the dual tees, which are correctly marked and rated based upon the PDGA ratings of white and blue.
+A regularly mowed park environment with bathrooms and some picnic tables, and plenty of parking either in the lot or along T. C. Jester Blvd, this is the sort of course that if you brought a picnic basket and a cooler you could spend all day playing.
 Has other park amenities including a swimming pool, dog-park, softball fields, amphitheater, playgrounds and exerscape.